 - Any beneficial owner(s) of entities (such as shell companies).

-In the case of stolen art or antiquities, filers should provide detailed description of the stolen item(s), whether photographs of the items are available, and information about the place(s) where the reported individuals or entities are operating.
+In the case of stolen art or antiquities, filers should provide detailed descriptions of the stolen item(s), whether photographs of the items are available, and information about the place(s) where the reported individuals or entities are operating.

 Read the full notice from FinCEN on the Trade in Antiquities and Art.